 If you are uncertain as to whether or not your project should be classified as ‘research’, we can help to advise you.
 Alternatively, researchers are advised to use the following decision tools provided by the Health Research Authority (HRA):

 Research requires formal confirmation from the designated sponsor before an application for Host Organisation, NHS Research Ethics Committee (REC) or Medicines and Healthcare products Regulatory Agency (MHRA) approval can be made, in some circumstances before applying for funding.
 The current process for obtaining approval for research is that all research conducted within the NHS in England requires approval from the Health Research Authority (HRA).
 For more information on applying for HRA approval, please visit the HRA website.
-Please contact our R&D Office if you have any queries regarding which approvals your project may require.
+Please contact our Research Governance Office if you have any queries regarding which approvals your project may require.

 Applying for NHS Blood and Transplant (NHSBT) sponsorship